cunnie/inclusive-sober-literature/styleguide.md

 The sum of all this mighty effort is less peace and less kinship than before.

 ## Use "parent" instead of "mother" or "father"

+## Keep gendered pronouns if they refer to specific people
+### Unchanged
+So did a friend of mine who was a one-time vice-president of the American Atheist Society, but he got through with room to spare.”